Norrie 'embracing and enjoying' Wimbledon run

 "It's good for the tennis.
 It's a good base and I really enjoy spending time here.

-"I've got a good group of friends now in London and I like practicing at the National Tennis Centre, helping all the younger Brits out as well."
+"I've got a good group of friends now in London and I like practising at the National Tennis Centre, helping all the younger Brits out as well."

 Why did the breakthrough at a Slam take so long?